 And, WordPress is a great skill to have since 95% of your clients (and potential clients) either have a WordPress website or need one.
 You don’t have to know how to build a website in order to help your clients – you can learn how to manage it for them.

 In order to be successful, you need to have the Virtual Assistant hard skills that clients want and need.
 If you don’t, you’ll struggle with getting clients and earning money.
 It’s all about supply and demand.
-If you’re interested in learning in-demand skills AND how to offer them as a service, check out my Techie VA Training here.

 What do you think?
 Please let me know in the comment section – I’d love to hear from you!